prefab-cloud/prefab-cloud-docs-web/docs/sdks/go.md

 ## Testing

+You can use a datafile for consistency, reproducibility, and offline testing.
+See [Testing with DataFiles](/docs/explanations/concepts/testing#testing-with-datafiles).

-For testing, your best approach is to set up a client with in-memory configs:
+If you need to test multiple scenarios that depend on a single config or feature key, you can change set up a client with in-memory configs:

 ```go
 configs := map[string]interface{}{